sagi-h/AriloSprinkler-Hardware/README.md

 – RTC works
 – Button switches work

+All parts have a LCSC reference number and are at the time of writting this readme available in the JLCPCB SMT library.
+I have got my prototype boards produced by JLCPCB (quite inexpensive, 5 full SMT assembled and shipped PCB's for arround 75€, additionally E22 module, ESP32 and USB and SMT connectors to be added).

 The compatible SW can be found in the following OpenSprinkler Firmware branch: https://github.com/arijav/AriloSprinkler-Firmware